 Students with an ACT English sub score less than 16 or an SAT Critical Reading sub score less than 390 are required to take English 106.
-These students must receive a "B" grade or better in English 106 before they can register for Foundations of English 101.
+These students must receive a passing grade in English 106 before they can register for Foundations of English 101.

 If you have previously completed a college or university level English course, or if you have scored above the required minimum sub scores listed, you may be eligible for a waiver of the English 106 requirement.